markcollinscope/react-card-game/README.md

 ## Discussion
 Although simple, there are design issues to consider in this application:
 * mapping cards to numeric values - should the mappting be held in Card or GameEngine (or...)?
-* should React components (CardHandView, CardView, etc) depend on Domain objects, or should they be completely detached?
+* should React components (CardHandView, CardView, etc) depend on Domain objects, or should they be completely independent of the underlying application/domain?

 Other points to note:
 * the REST API is hidden in the Deck object (well, as hidden as async, await allows ...)